The Unnatural (Bob's Burgers): Plot

 Linda and Gene are excitedly showing off Gene's new baseball uniform at the restaurant.
 Everyone is impressed to various degrees and Bob is quick to show off something of his own; a new espresso machine.
 Bob offers a cup to Teddy who vehemently declines, so Tina drinks it.
 She quickly acquires a taste for it, bringing a thermos full of coffee along to Gene's first baseball game and rapidly chattering about anything that comes to mind, much to Louise's amusement.

-After an abysmal first game where Gene causes his team to lose, Linda resolves to help Gene.
+After an abysmal first game where Gene causes his team to lose due his fear of the ball, Linda resolves to help Gene.
 First she has Bob train him but their little game of catch dissolves into garbage throwing and injuries.
-Linda finds an ad for a pricy baseball camp online, run by "The Deuce", and filled with obvious editing that faked good results.
+Linda finds an ad for a pricey baseball camp online, run by "The Deuce", and filled with obvious editing that faked good results.
 Bob is against spending over $400 for the obviously fake camp but Linda decides to sell something to raise the cash.
 When Linda's little baby figurines don't fetch much at a pawn shop, Louise convinces her to sell Bob's espresso machine.
 The next day, Teddy decides to try a cup of espresso after all, and not having thought he'd actually make a sale, Louise and Linda play dumb about Bob's missing espresso machine.
-Jimmy Jr. stops by and spills the beans about Gene being at the expensive baseball camp because his little brothers, Andy and Olly, are there too.
+Jimmy Jr. stops by and spills the beans about Gene being at the expensive baseball camp because his younger brothers, Andy and Olly, are there too.

 Tina, in a caffeine withdrawal craze, breaks some of her mom's baby figurines to try and force a confession out of her.
 It works and an angry Bob drags the family down to the baseball field to get their money back.
-When he finds the field empty, they use information in The Deuce's abandoned duffel bag and stumble upon Gene and the campers hitting a motel soda machine with bats at the instruction of The Deuce who was getting revenge for getting evicted from his motel room.
+When he finds the field empty, they use information in The Deuce's abandoned duffel bag and stumble upon Gene and the campers hitting a motel soda machine with bats at the instruction of The Deuce who was getting revenge for being evicted from his motel room.
 Bob immediately accuses The Deuce of being a fraud but Linda defends him and they ultimately decide to set up a game in a nearby vacant lot; if Gene really has improved, then The Deuce can keep their money.
 On the first throw, Gene manages to hit the ball and despite Bob's disbelief and anger, it counts.
 In the end, The Deuce drives off and Bob reluctantly admits he's glad Gene's happy with his improvement.
 All the baseball camp kids celebrate in Bob's car by spraying a soda can around while Tina's left behind at the motel, chugging out of an old, communal coffee pot, still feeling the need for caffeine.